-On October 10, 1899, the Independent Negro League of Kentucky organized, representing all African-Americans who opposed the state’s republican administration.
-One reason for supporting democratic candidate Goebel was because he supported the Separate Coach Law.
-Goebel proposed a first-class coach for black women to no longer have to ride in the rear of smoke cars, and a second-class coach for any black men who would pay.
-After the meeting, they agreed that republican candidate Taylor would do nothing as governor to improve the conditions of “Jim Crow Cars” in Kentucky.
+On October 10, 1899, the Independent Negro League of Kentucky organized, representing all African-Americans who opposed the state’s Republican administration.
+They supported Democratic candidate Goebel because he supported the Separate Coach Law.
+Goebel proposed a 1st-class coach for black women, so they didn’t have to ride in the rear of smoke cars, and a 2nd-class coach for black men.
+After the meeting, they agreed that Taylor would do nothing as governor to improve the conditions of “Jim Crow Cars” in Kentucky.

 On October 10, 1938, explorers found a vast new underground section of Mammoth Cave National Park.
 “The abundance of the various forms of gypsum,” the report continues, “is the outstanding mineral feature in the newly-discovered section.
 These deposits are certainly far superior to any previously found in this or any other cave in this area, and I believe they will prove to be the best display in the entire US.”

 October 10, 1939, A.B.
 “Happy” Chandler became Kentucky’s 31st Class II Senator by appointment.
 The day before he was Kentucky’s governor.
 He would win two elections and stay seated until becoming baseball commissioner in 1945.

 October 10, 1943, Chief of Police James W. Smith, Falmouth Police Department, died while responding to a domestic disturbance call on Park Street.
 When he arrived at the scene, he confronted a male subject armed with a 12-gauge.
 The Chief attempted to talk the man into putting the gun down, but he shot him in the chest and killed instantly.